 Oxford Biotrans initially approached CPI in 2013 to undertake its development project.

+CPI worked closely with Oxford Biotrans throughout the project, allowing them to gain in-depth technical knowledge of the process.
 This knowledge was used to update the company’s techno-economic business case which in turn validated the commercial viability of the nootkatone process for the Oxford Biotrans investors.

 As the project concluded, Oxford Biotrans’ enzyme production process had moved from the innovation stage of its development through to a stage in which it was seen as scalable and ready to be transferred into a contract manufacturing facility.

-In turn, a further £4.6m of investment has been secured since 2015, allowing the company to grow its headcount to 12 and enabling further RD&I activities on additional products within their portfolio.
+With an initial backing of £0.7m, it was vital to deliver a scalable process within a compressed timeline.
+Oxford Biotrans reached this important investment milestone in under 2 years, by achieving a manufacturing process capable of producing commercial amounts of material.
+In turn, a further £4.6m of investment has been secured since 2015, allowing the company to grow headcount to 12 and enabling further RD&I activities on additional products within their portfolio.

+For a spin-out company with minimal manufacturing assets, the road to commercialisation often presents significant challenges.
 However, access to expertise and open access facilities at CPI allowed Oxford Biotrans to take their economically and environmentally superior process from innovation to commercial manufacture faster, and with a significantly reduced level of risk.